Louis Garneau: Business career

 In 1983, Garneau began making clothing for cyclists in his father's garage, supported in this project by his wife, Monique Arsenault.
 The company became Louis Garneau Clothing.
 In 1984, the company moved to larger premises (140 square meters or 1,500 square feet), then was forced to expand again in 1985, to premises of 464 square meters (5,000 square feet).

 In 1988, when the company reached 118 employees, it moved to a building of 2972 square meters (32,000 square feet) in St-Augustin-de-Desmaures.
-The building was enlarged in 1993 and 1999, with the creation of a distribution center.
+The building was enlarged in 1993 and 1999, with the creation of a distribution centre.

 Louis Garneau decided to launch an assault on the American market in 1989, with the opening of the Louis Garneau USA plant in Newport, Vermont, in 1989.
 This new division initially employed 12 people.
 The area of the American building will be doubled in 1999.

-The Newport, Vermont building no longer sufficient for the company's needs, a major investment will materialize on August 15, 2014, with the inauguration of a new state-of-the-art building in Derby, Vermont, which includes a distribution center for the American market.
+The Newport, Vermont building no longer sufficient for the company's needs, a major investment will materialize on August 15, 2014, with the inauguration of a new state-of-the-art building in Derby, Vermont, which includes a distribution centre for the American market.

 In 2015, the Louis Garneau Sports Inc. employs around 450 people and exports to more than 50 countries.
 Louis Garneau Sports, which celebrated its 30th anniversary of founding in 2013, holds numerous patents, mainly with the Canadian Intellectual Property Office (CIPO) and the United States Patent and Trademark Office (USPTO), in order to protect its many innovations.

 Since 2018, the Garneau Group includes the Canadian trilogy of three brands: Garneau, Sugoi and Sombrio.
 Their products, intended for cyclists, triathletes, as well as several disciplines of winter sports such as snowshoeing, are sold in more than 40 countries, starting with Canada and the United States.

 In March 2020, the company filed for creditor protection, but announced its intention to take the company public in 2023 thanks to e-bike market.